Cronulla-Sutherland Sharks: St. George Illawarra Dragons

 Cronulla's fiercest rivalry is with their Southern Sydney neighbour, St George Illawarra Dragons.
 Cronulla's rugby league origins trace back to the St George junior system.
 When the Sharks were established in 1967, they emerged from the same southern Sydney region, leading to a natural rivalry.
 This close geographical and developmental relationship contributed to a "little brother" moniker being used.

 This was further emphasised by the Dragons joint-venture with the Illawarra Steelers in 1998, effectively surrounding the Cronulla-Sutherland region geographically.
 On ANZAC Day 1999, Cronulla CEO Peter Gow famously cut up a St. George jersey with a pair of scissors in front of onlookers at Cronulla's leagues club and assaulted former St. George player Barry Beath who had become involved in the situation.
 Gow was later sacked by Cronulla for defacing the jersey and for assaulting a club patron.

-Despite this the head-to-head match-up between the two clubs is surprisingly even.
+Until 2020 the head-to-head match-up between the two clubs was surprisingly even; the Sharks would win 10 matches straight against the Dragons between 2020 and 2025.
 The two teams always lift the intensity when they meet, which has led to some classic matches over the years.
 In the 1999 preliminary final, Cronulla-Sutherland had won the minor premiership and looked like cruising to the grand final, before St George Illawarra scored 24 unanswered second half points to win 24–8.
 They would meet again in the finals in 2002, with Cronulla winning 40–24, and again in 2005 when St George Illawarra won 28–22.

 In round 18 of the 2023 NRL season, Cronulla recorded their biggest ever victory over either St. George or St. George Illawarra defeating the latter 52-16.